hubmapconsortium/documentation/docs/param-search/data-query-download-example.md

  GET https://search.api.hubmapconsortium.org/v3/param-search/datasets?dataset_type=CODEX&metadata.metadata.acquisition_instrument_model=BZ-X800&origin_samples.organ=SP
 ```

 As is, if this query is submitted via HTTP GET it will produce a json Response with an array of dataset objects which match the query.
-Adding the `produce-clt-manifest=true` option to this query will instead prduce a list of Dataset IDs pointing to the Datasets that match this query in a format that will be directly usable by the [HuBMAP Command Line Transfer Tool](../clt/index.html).
+Adding the `produce-clt-manifest=true` option to this query will instead produce a list of Dataset IDs pointing to the Datasets that match this query in a format that will be directly usable by the [HuBMAP Command Line Transfer Tool](../clt/index.html).

 To run this from the command line and save the results to a file run:
 ```